Addressing Change In ISO 9001:2015

 5. TRAINING DEVELOPMENT AND DELIVERY

 Training is the cornerstone for building knowledge about the change and the required skills to succeed in the future state.
 Ensuring impacted people receive the training they need at the right time is a primary role of change management.
-This means training should only be delivered after steps have been taken to ensure impacted employees have the awareness of the need for change and desire to support the change.
-Change management and project team members will develop training requirements based on the skills, knowledge, and behaviours necessary to implement the change.
+This means training should only be delivered after steps have been taken to ensure impacted employees have the awareness of the need for change and the desire to support the change.
+Change management and project team members will develop training requirements based on the skills, knowledge, and behaviors necessary to implement the change.
 These training requirements will be the starting point for the training group or the project team to develop and deliver training programs.

 6. RESISTANCE MANAGEMENT

 Resistance from employees and managers is normal and can be proactively addressed.
 Persistent resistance, however, can threaten a project.
 The change management team needs to identify, understand and help leaders manage resistance throughout the organization.
 Resistance management is the processes and tools used by managers and executives with the support of the change team to manage employee resistance.

 Managing change is not a one-way street; employee involvement is a necessary and integral part of managing change.
 Feedback from employees as a change is being implemented is a key element of the change management process.
 Change managers can analyze feedback and implement corrective action based on this feedback to ensure full adoption of the changes.

 Early adoption, successes, and long-term wins must be recognized and celebrated.
 Individual and group recognition is a necessary component of change management in order to cement and reinforce the change in the organization.
 Continued adoption needs to be monitored to ensure employees do not slip back into their old ways of working.